syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 Dim chart As IPresentationChart = slide.Charts.AddChart(excelStream, 1, "A1:D4", New RectangleF(100, 10, 700, 500))

-'Saves the presentation
+'Saves the Presentation

 presentationDocument.Save("output.pptx")

-'Closes the presentation
+'Closes the Presentation

 presentationDocument.Close()